ogmini/ogmini.github.io/_posts/2025-1-13-David Cowen Sunday Funday SRUM.md

 ### Remarks

 The SRUM database doesn't store the amount of bytes deleted and this makes sense.
 The action of deleting a file would only involve marking the file as deleted.
-The Operating System will not be writing or reading the full file to accomplish this aciton.
+The Operating System will not be writing or reading the full file to accomplish this action.
+Something about the ForegroundNumerOfFlushes irks me and I'd like to explore this counter some more.

 ## Conclusion